Engineering Insight Architecture Best Practices ~10 min read

 let t = s; // ownership moves to t; s is no longer valid

-• Borrow (Exclusive or Shared Access): Temporarily grants access to reference without giving up ownership.
+• Borrow (Exclusive or Shared Access): Temporarily grants access to a reference without giving up ownership.
 It will suspend your exclusive access (as you no longer exclusively hold it) until the end of the borrow.

 let mut s = String::from("hello");